This chapter gives you general information and helpful tips about error messages.

 FS-10014 Failed to move the group FS-GROUP.

 The accuracy of the messages in this manual is our primary concern.
 Occasionally, an enhancement to a message is not incorporated into the software.
-Should you encounter a message generated on your system that differs from the message in this book, be assured the improved message text is usually presented in the Oracle Fail Safe Release Notes or is incorporated in the next release of the software.
+Should you encounter a message generated on your system that differs from the message in this book, be assured the improved message text is usually presented in the Oracle Fail Safe Release Notes for Microsoft Windows or is incorporated in the next release of the software.

 For information about contacting Oracle Support Services, see the Oracle Fail Safe Concepts and Administration Guide.